QuinnFreedman/modular/Clock/README.md

 The screen will need to sit up above the PCB.
 If you are using a header, it may be easiest to bolt it to the faceplate first and then solder it on to the PCB at the right height.

+The screen you buy will also have an I²C address that lets the Arduino communicate with the screen.
+Mine was `0x3C`.
+Check the manufacturer info to find your address.
+Enter it in at the very bottom of the `config.h` file.

 ## Extra features

 There are a lot of configurable options defined in `config.h`.
 Edit it with Arduino IDE (or any other text editor).
 They should be self-explanitory based on their comments.